 Mexican avocado soup

-Mexican avocado soup is the perfect meal for those who are banting.
+Mexican avocado soup is the perfect meal for those who are banting; one of the ketogenic diets[1].

-As you know this is the site for the busy person; nutritious slow food, made fast, is our motto.
-Once you have got the ingredients together, it takes no more than fifteen minutes to rustle it up.
+As you know this is the site for the busy person; nutritious slow food, made fast is our motto.
+Once you have got the ingredients together, it takes no more than fifteen minutes to rustle up this Mexican Avocado Soup.

-Make it hotter, or not at all, by adding more or less chili; fresh, if you have it in the garden, is always better.
-Just one jalapeno plant will give you an abundance of capaicin, the active anti-inflammatory ingredient.
+Make it spicier or not at all by adding more or less chili; fresh if you have it in the garden is always better.
+Just one jalapeno plant will give you an abundance of capsaicin, the active anti-inflammatory ingredient.
 Make sure you use the placenta; the white part where the good stuff is.

 Mexican avocado soup.